More speed humps heading to an Augusta street - NewsBreak

 “Hopefully, it will work,” said Williams.

-And drivers will take it slow, in Augusta George Eskola WJBF NewsChannel 6.Copyright 2022 Nexstar Media Inc. All rights reserved.
+And, hopefully, drivers will take it slow.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WJBF.